paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-129-national-and-community-service.md

 **(d) Assistant Directors for VISTA and National Senior Service Corps**

-(1) **Appointment** — One of the Managing Directors appointed under subsection (a) of this section shall, in accordance with applicable provisions of title 5, appoint 4 Assistant Directors who shall report directly to such Managing Director, of which—
+(1) **Appointment** — One of the Managing Directors appointed under subsection (a) shall, in accordance with applicable provisions of title 5, appoint 4 Assistant Directors who shall report directly to such Managing Director, of which—

   (A) 1 Assistant Director shall be responsible for programs carried out under parts A [[42 U.S.C.
 4951](./chapter-066-domestic-volunteer-services.md#section-4951) et seq.] and B 11 See References in Text note below. of title I of the Domestic Volunteer Service Act of 1973 (the Volunteers in Service to America (VISTA) program) and other antipoverty programs under title I of that Act [[42 U.S.C.
 4951](./chapter-066-domestic-volunteer-services.md#section-4951) et seq.];